 Everything Everywhere All at Once is a fantastic blend of comedy, heartbreak, wholesomeness, and brilliantly choreographed fight scenes.
 Even when things become sad, they throw in some comedy that doesn’t take away from the moment, but helps alleviate getting hit right in the feels a bit, especially when the plot may hit close to home for a lot of people.

 With all this said, while Marvel executives huddle around conference tables, weaving franchises together in a grand display of corporate synergy, directors Daniel Kwan and Daniel Scheinert have, in Everything Everywhere All at Once, created a bizarre, gloriously acted, tearfully joyful, thought-provoking, beautiful film that truly understands what the infinite might look like.
-A film that those who appreciate good cinema (and even those who don’t) will want to see again and again.
+It is a film that those who appreciate good cinema (and even those who don’t) will want to see again and again.